The story

 Kind: TYPE rep

-The reason this doesn’t work and why GHC defaults a
+The reason this doesn’t work and why GHC defaults a to

-is because if we want to create a data type, we need to know its runtime representation in advance to lay down the data while generating code.
-For example, Int#
+Type is because if we want to create a data type, we need to know

-requires 32 bits but Int
+code.
+For example, Int# requires 32 bits but Int

 More generally, the paper introducing levity polymorphism has the following maxim for its usage: